squasta/Simple-Landing-Zone-for-NC2-on-AWS/README.md

 ## Futures improvements on my roadmap

-- add a variable to define AWS Availability Zone
+- Add a variable to define AWS Availability Zone
-- add a Linux VM for Jumbox
+- Add a Linux VM for Jumbox
-- add a way to enable/disabled Windows and/or Linux Jumbox
+- Add a way to enable/disabled Windows and/or Linux Jumbox
+- Add additional tags to every AWS resources